GranaryDwellers/Crash-Py/lessons/03-mathematics.md

    — A leap year is divisible by 4 except for century years, which are not leap years.
 Write a function to check if a year is a leap year.
 3. Rewrite the hypotenuse function to return the answer correct to 2 decimal places (hint: look in the documentation for the math module)
 4. What happens when you try `math.sqrt(-1)`?
    - Python has a `cmath` (complex math) module — can you find out how to compute complex square roots?
+   - print the square root of -1

 ---